 Dolmabahce Palace Gardens

-Types of Gardens at Dolmabahce Palace
+Gardens at Dolmabahce Palace

 • French-style garden: This garden features geometric patterns, fountains, and meticulously trimmed hedges.
 It is reminiscent of the formal gardens of the Palace of Versailles and is a great place to take a leisurely stroll and admire the beautiful architecture and landscaping.